Generalized probabilities in statistical theories: Cox's Method Applied To Physics

 representing the probability of obtaining outcomes $m_2$, $\ldots$, $m_n$ conditional upon obtaining $m_1$.

-Let us see how this works with a concrete example in which the $m_i$'s has two possible values, $0$ and $1$.
-Then $A_1=[0,1,1]$ and $A_2=[0,0,1,1]$ represent measuring sequences of three and four measurements respectively.
-P(A)=Pr(1,1|0), represents the probability of obtaining outcomes $m_2=1$ and $m_3=1$ conditional upon obtaining $m_1=0$.
+Let us see how this works with a concrete example in which the $m_i$'s have two possible values, $0$ and $1$.
+Then, $A_1=[0,1,1]$ and $A_2=[0,0,1,1]$ represent the measurement sequences of three and four measurements, respectively.
+Here, $P(A_1)=Pr(1,1|0)$ represents the probability of obtaining outcomes $m_2=1$ and $m_3=1$ conditional upon obtaining $m_1=0$.

 Measurements can be coarse grained as follows.
 Suppose that we want to coarse grain $M_2$.
 Then, we can unite the two outcomes $0$ and $1$ in a joint outcome $(0,1)$.
-Then, a new measurement $\widetilde{M}_2$ is created.
-Thus, a possible sequence obtained by the replacement of $M_2$ by $\widetilde{M}_2$ could be $[1,(1,2),1]$.
+Then, a~new measurement $\widetilde{M}_2$ is created.
+Thus, a~possible sequence obtained by the replacement of $M_2$ by $\widetilde{M}_2$ could be {$[1,(0,1),1]$}.
 Analogous constructions can be done for other measurements.
-In this way an operation can be defined for sequences:
+In~this way, an operation can be defined for the sequences: